Recognizing the first signs and symptoms of pregnancy

 • Nausea may wake you up earlier in the morning or disturb your sleep at night.

-9. Modification of eating habits
+9. Changes in eating habits

 Finally, expectant mothers frequently notice changes in their eating habits from the very first weeks of pregnancy.
 They tend to increase the amount of food they eat, and often experience cravings throughout the day.

-We've seen that the first signs can appear between the2nd and3rd week after ovulation, and that not all women experience them in the same way.
+We have seen that the first signs can appear between the2nd and3rd week after ovulation, and that not all women experience them in the same way.
 Our advice: be patient and listen to your body!

-Is having painful periods a sign of pregnancy?
+Are painful periods a sign of pregnancy?

 Pregnancy test